RedHatInsights/platform-mq/README.md

 # Insights Platform Messaging Service

-This Messaging Service is designed to work as the piping between various Platform client services.
+This Messaging Service is designed to work as the piping between Platform client services.

 ## Details